Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Introduction

+\paragraph{CFT Outperforms Mixture.} We first observe that models trained using our two-phase CFT setup perform better than the single-phase "dataset mixture" setup (Tables~\ref{tab:results_main},~\ref{tab:results_main_MA};~\S\ref{subsec::ta_la_results}).
+Moreover, our two-phase CFT setup overall results in a better model for all languages, including English, for the same number of training steps.
+The two-phase CFT pipeline also provides more flexibility than training on a mixture of datasets, with the possibility of extending our approach to multi-phase fine-tuning, especially when data from earlier phases might not be available.

-\paragraph{Our Contributions.} First, we observe that when phase-wise English and multilingual datasets encode different tasks, we see a decline in the Phase 2 model's performance on English.
-On the other hand, when Phase 1 and Phase 2 datasets encode similar tasks, the Phase 2 model's performance on English improves (refer to Figure~\ref{fig::tsne}).
-Second, to quantify the similarity of these phase-wise datasets, we introduce two metrics based on language-agnostic embeddings and model representations.
-We show that our quantification correlates with the decline in task ability (\S \ref{sec:dataset_diff}).
-Third, we study the efficacy of two tailored variants of existing CFT strategies to mitigate the decline in task ability after Phase 2 fine-tuning, while also boosting the language ability.
-The first strategy we study is \emph{generative replay}, i.e., using instructions from a similar English counterpart of the Phase 2 dataset to generate replay data using the Phase 1 model.
-The second strategy uses heuristic-based \emph{layer freezing}.
-Here, we use the weight difference between the Base and Phase 1 models to pick specific layers for freezing during Phase 2 fine-tuning.
-We study the gains in task and language ability of these strategies compared to specific baselines (\S \ref{sec:mitigation}).
+\paragraph{Forgetting vs. Dataset Similarity.} As mentioned earlier, fine-tuning with multilingual datasets to enhance a model's multilingual ability can lead to a decline in its English ability due to catastrophic forgetting~\citep{mukhoti2023fine,winata2023overcoming}.
+We investigate the factors that may lead to such forgetting by computing the similarity of English and Multilingual Instruction Fine-tuning (IFT) datasets.
+We observe that when English and multilingual datasets have instructions that are not similar, there is a decline in the Phase 2 model's performance in English.
+On the other hand, when Phase 1 and Phase 2 datasets encode similar instructions, the Phase 2 model's performance in English improves (refer to Figure~\ref{fig::tsne}).
+To quantify the similarity of these phase-wise datasets, we introduce two metrics based on language-agnostic embeddings and model representations.
+We show that our quantification correlates with the decline in English ability (Tables~\ref{tab:des},~\ref{tab:mps};~\S\ref{sec:dataset_diff}).

+\paragraph{Mitigating Forgetting.} We study the efficacy of two tailored variants of existing CFT strategies to mitigate the decline in EA after Phase 2 fine-tuning, while boosting MA.
+The first strategy is distribution replay.
+Here, we look at \emph{generative replay}, i.e., using instructions from a similar English counterpart of the Phase 2 dataset to generate replay data using the Phase 1 model.
+We also try \emph{english replay} which acts as language replay by utilizing existing English parallel data from the Phase 2 distribution.
+The second strategy employs \emph{layer freezing}.
+Our heuristic selects specific layers for freezing during Phase 2 fine-tuning based on the weight differences between the Base and Phase 1 models.
+We also explore Spectrum~\cite{hartford2024spectrum} as an alternative heuristic.
+We study the gains in EA and MA of these strategies compared to specific baselines (Table~\ref{tab:results_interventions};~\S \ref{sec:mitigation}).
+To the best of our knowledge, we are the first to explore the effectiveness of CFT on LLMs with multilingual instruction datasets.